 Take Advantage Of Cashback Apps

 Several apps offer cash back on your purchases.
 These can be a great way to save money, especially if you’re planning on doing a lot of shopping.
-Some popular cashback apps include Ebates, Ibotta, and Shopkick.
-Be sure to read the terms and conditions carefully before signing up for any of these apps, as they typically have requirements you’ll need to meet to get the cashback.
+Some popular cashback apps include Ebates, Ibotta, and Shopkick.* Be sure to read the terms and conditions carefully before signing up for any of these apps.
+They typically have requirements you’ll need to meet to get the cashback.

 Keep Your Receipts